andrew/ultimate-awesome/README.md

 - [cyberelite](https://github.com/uttambodara/cyberelite) - 🔐 Welcome to Hack-Academia — your go-to destination for everything related to 🖥️ ethical hacking, 🔧 penetration testing, and 🛡️ cybersecurity research.
 Whether you're a 🌱 newcomer eager to dive into the cyber world or a 🧑‍💻 skilled expert searching for the latest tools and tactics, Hack-Academia is here to fuel your journey. ⚡.
 - [awesome-etods-survey](https://github.com/wbopan/awesome-etods-survey) - Collection of papers, benchmarks and newest trends in the domain of End-to-end ToDs.
 - [awesome-whatthefar](https://github.com/WhatTheFar/awesome-whatthefar) - 😎 Curated list of awesome WhatTheFar.
-- [Awesome-Diffusion-Quantization](https://github.com/wlfeng0509/Awesome-Diffusion-Quantization) - A list of papers, docs, codes about diffusion quantization.This repo collects various quantization methods for the Diffusion Models.
-Welcome to PR the works (papers, repositories) missed by the repo.
 - [Awesome-LLM-RAG](https://github.com/XiaomingX/Awesome-LLM-RAG) - Awesome-LLM-RAG：一个关于大型语言模型中高级检索增强生成（RAG）的精选列表；Awesome-LLM-RAG: a curated list of advanced retrieval augmented generation (RAG) in Large Language Models.
 - [awesome-CZSL-papers](https://github.com/YtJin-git/awesome-CZSL-papers) - Awesome Compositional Zero-shot Learning papers.
 - [awesome-entity-framework-6](https://github.com/zzzprojects/awesome-entity-framework-6) - Awesome EF6 third party-libraries, documentation, and tutorials!.